 “Jesus called out with a loud voice, ‘Father, into Your hands I commit My spirit.’
 When He had said this, He breathed His last.”
 Luke 23:46

 Thunder clapped and echoed across the sky and the earth shook with grief.
 The tremors shot terror through the hearts of those standing witness, and pulsed furiously a half mile west to the Temple Mount.

 Grief.
 Confusion.
 Anger.
 A complete and total loss of words.
-For the Apostles, the world as they know it just came crashing down on top of them.
+For the Apostles, the world as they knew it just came crashing down on top of them.
 The hope they held out seemed like a distant memory and the One they called Master was now a lifeless body hanging before their eyes.
 Walking away from Golgotha was longer and harder than walking to it.
 They wondered what all of this was for now.
 Their mission.
-Would they even still have one?
+If they even still had one.
 They wondered if all those things Jesus told them were even real.
 Nothing made sense anymore.
 Nothing.

 * * *

 Swiftly, the angles assembled, ready to bear witness to the most significant moment there ever was and ever would be in the history of both the kingdom of man and of God.
 Even the very earth was astir, its clouds rolling and wind sweeping, unable to contain its anticipation.
 They were watching.
 Waiting.
 But they were not wondering.
 They all knew what was to come.
 It would be hard to watch, but they knew He did it for the joy set before Him (Hebrews 12:2).
 A hush fell over them as every sin that ever was and ever would be committed laid on the shoulders of the One who came to save them.
 The Hope of all Hopes gave up His last obedient breath...